mspnp/azure-stream-analytics-data-pipeline/README.md

 ### Deploy the Azure resources

-1. From a shell or Windows Command Prompt, run the following command and follow the sign-in prompt:

-    ```bash
-    az login
-    ```

-2. Run the following commands to deploy the Azure resources:
+1. Run the following commands to deploy the Azure resources:

     ```bash
     export resourceGroup='[Resource group name]'